Spring Explorer

 Gain new life experiences

 There is no better way to learn about British life and culture than to experience it for yourself.
-Study tours also play an important role in our learning approach.
-Students prepare for their study tour in class and have educational tasks to complete during their trip, this is then discussed in lessons afterwards.
+Study tours play an important role in our way of learning.
+Students will prepare for their tours in class, complete educational activities during their tour, and discuss them in lessons afterwards.

 They will have three-full day study tours to UK destinations, every two weeks.